YOUSU198/DDD/Workflow-Checklists.md

     2. Verify that you can still log in correctly
     3. Verify that the "Advanced" section shows Nonce field highlighyed in a red border and is visible immediately

+---

+### Language Selection

+1. Verify that the language selector drop down menu opens up all available languages
+2. Ensure that after selecting a language that the app refreshes and now displays selected language

+### Browser Back Button Interaction
+1. Access any wallet
+2. Click the "back" button of the web Browser
+3. Ensure that you are redirected to the home landing page of MyCrypto and are logged out of the wallet

+### Removal of Private Keys
+1. Check the online web app
+    1. Ensure that you can not access a wallet via:
+        1. Private Key
+        2. Keystore File
+        3. Mnemonic Phrase
+    2. Verify that instead of being able to log in you are redirected to Download the MyCrypto Desktop App
+        1. Ensure that the link to the desktop app download works
+        2. Ensure that the Arrow to go back to wallet selection page works
+        3. Ensure that there is a light greyed out box of text which reads "I'm a dev, override this"
+            1. Ensure that selecting the button allows you to continue accessing the wallet as one normally would previously
+    3. Ensure that you can not create a new wallet via private Keys
+        1. Verify that visiting the "Create New Wallet" tab does not allow you to make private key wallets (privatekey/Keystore/mnemonic)
+        2. Verify that it gives you the option to create secure wallets
+            1. Order a hardware wallet
+            2. Download MetaMask
+            3. Download Parity
+        3. Verify that it also shows you that you still can generate a private key wallet via the desktop app (check all links)
+            1. Ensure that there is a button that redirects you to the download page for the desktop app
+2. Check the Desktop app
+    1. Verify that you can still access wallets via all private key options and create a private key wallet